Spiced and marinated oven baked tandoori soya chunks recipe.

 - 1 ½ Tablespoon Cilantro Leaves aka fresh coriander leaves

 - 1 Teaspoon Ginger + Garlic Paste or fresh chopped fine (1:2 ratio)

 - 4 Tablespoons Yogurt

-- In a bowl add the Soya balls and cover them with water.
-Allow them to soak in the water, leave them standing for minimum 1 hour.
-After that take out your soy balls and squeeze them so that all the liquids come out.
+- In a bowl add the Soya chunks and cover them with water.
+Allow them to soak in the water, leave them standing for at least 1 hour.

-- After 2 hours and just before cooking preheat your oven to 220 Celsius.
+- After 2 hours and just before cooking, preheat your oven to 430° Fahrenheit/ 220° Celsius.

-- In a bowl add some butter and chopped Garlic and heat up and melt the butter.
+- In a bowl add some butter and chopped Garlic and heat up..
 The garlic flavors will infuse into the melted butter.
 Keep aside.

-- Place them back into the oven and cook for another 5 minutes.
+- Bake 5 more minutes.
 Take out again and repeat your butter brushing every time you see your soya balls getting too dry and again place them back into the oven for another last 5 minutes.

-- So your soya ball should be cooking in your preheated oven for 15-20 minutes all together and you need to brush them with butter frequently so that they stay nice and moist which in turn promotes a crisp outside.
-The Soy Balls are ready when they have turned a bit dark or black.
+- So your soya ball should be cooking in your preheated oven for about 20 minutes all together and you need to brush them with butter frequently so that they stay nice and moist which in turn promotes a crisp outside.
+The Soy Balls are ready when they have turned a bit dark in some places.

 - Serve hot with a lemon yogurt dip, mayonnaise or ketchup and a salad.